tkern0/GlimpGraph/README.md

 1. Connect your phone to your PC as a media device

-2. Browse to the phone, and from the base directory copy the file 'GlicemiaMisurazioni.csv' elsewhere on your PC
+2. Browse to the phone, and from the base directory copy the file 'GlicemiaMisurazioni.csv' elsewhere on your PC Make sure not to use the same file, the program makes it unreadable by Glimp

 3. Download the latest release of this program from [here](https://github.com/tkern0/GlimpGraph/releases).
    This is a single .exe which you can store anywhere.